 “Small businesses all over the Commonwealth are hurting right now through no fault of their own, so we are excited to partner with Virginia’s founding region to support small businesses and save jobs in Greater Williamsburg,” said Pete Snyder, who co-founded the Virginia 30 Day Fund with his wife, Burson.
 Snyder is an alumnus of William & Mary, where he also served on the Board of Visitors.
 “It should be no surprise that the very community responsible for the birth of our great nation is leading yet again.
 This time when our communities and Commonwealth are reeling from this deadly pandemic.
 I’m thrilled to announce The Greater Williamsburg Small Business Relief Fund is the first public-private partnership in the Commonwealth to align with the Virginia 30 Day Fund, and it will allow us to expand our reach even further as we try to save as many Virginia jobs as possible .”

-In the three weeks since its launch, the Virginia 30 Day Fund has raised more than $800,000 and provided direct financial assistance to over 135 struggling small businesses throughout the Commonwealth.
+In the first three weeks after its launch, the Virginia 30 Day Fund raised more than $800,000 and provided direct financial assistance to over 135 struggling small businesses throughout the Commonwealth.

 Small businesses can apply for a $3,000 forgivable loan online at va30dayfund.com.
 Applications will be evaluated by volunteer MBA students from the Raymond A. Mason School of Business at the College of William & Mary and MBA students and alumni from the Darden School of Business at the University of Virginia.
 Qualifying businesses must be based in Greater Williamsburg (City of Williamsburg, James City County or York County), have operated for at least a year, employ three to 30 people and be owned and operated by a Virginia resident.